Artificial intelligence can give marketers superpowers, especially when it comes to digital advertising.

 In fact, there are four powerful ways you can start using AI in your advertising today.

-Albert is an artificial intelligence marketing platform for the enterprise, driving fully autonomous digital marketing campaigns.
+Albert is an AI marketing platform for the enterprise that drives fully autonomous digital marketing campaigns.

 The platform’s capabilities include autonomous media buying, as well as AI-powered ad testing and optimization.